The 21 Best Star Trek Original Series Episodes, Ranked

 7. The Naked Time (Season 1, Episode 4)

 The fourth episode aired, "The Naked Time" is the foundational character-building segment of the series, peeling away the surface of Kirk and Spock and revealing a bit of what makes them tick.
 It's also entertaining as hell, with a slow burn as the crew is at first blissfully ignorant of the inhibition-inhibiting compound brought aboard and then having to deal with the resulting chaos.
 Sulu's descent into madness is charming, and George Takei was always at his most charismatic when he got to play unhinged.
-Sadly, neither Uhura nor Rand's secret selves get explored, and poor Chapel's reduced to pining for Spock as her primary character trait for most of the series.
+Sadly, neither Uhura nor Rand's secret selves get explored, and poor Chapel is reduced to pining for Spock as her primary character trait for most of the series.

 The only weak spot here is that the "science" part of science fiction went out of the airlock.
 A collapsing planet is as preposterous an idea as the notion that the Enterprise is forced to constantly alter its orbit to study it.
-But guest crewman Kevin Riley is fun and Scotty gets two great lines here, the first being "I can't change the laws of physics," and the second an example of technobabble that's simple and audience-friendly: "You can't mix matter and antimatter cold!"
+But guest crewman Kevin Riley is fun, and Scotty gets two great lines here, the first being, "I can't change the laws of physics," and the second an example of technobabble that's simple and audience-friendly: "You can't mix matter and antimatter cold!"

 6. The Devil in the Dark (Season 1, Episode 25)

-The episode is unique for being the only one to open with no sign of the Enterprise or her crew.
+"The Devil in the Dark" is unique for being the only one to open with no sign of the Enterprise or her crew.
 Effectively a redo of series opener "The Man Trap," this episode succeeds where its predecessor fails not merely because the crew act more rationally but because a narrative twist turns the titular "Devil" into a sympathetic character.
 The Kirk-Spock dynamic is on fine display here as Spock first wishes to capture the creature alive and Kirk wants it dead, but Spock's feelings for his captain override his desire for scientific knowledge the instant he believes Kirk is in danger.

-Spock urges his captain to "Kill it!" even as Kirk susses out that the creature may be more than a monster.
-This is the first instance of Spock mind-melding with a wholly alien life form, a gimmick which would be taken to preposterous extremes in "Star Trek: The Motion Picture."
+Spock urges his captain to "kill it!" even as Kirk susses out that the creature may be more than a monster.
+This is the first instance of Spock mind-melding with a wholly alien life form, a gimmick that would be taken to preposterous extremes in "Star Trek: The Motion Picture."
 Leonard Nimoy's "pain!" emoting is a bit over the top even for the time and keeps the episode out of the top five.
 Otherwise, he and William Shatner display the chemistry that made the show work even when the scripts let them down.
 This script does not let them down.

 5. Journey to Babel (Season 2, Episode 10)